Dependent personality disorder

 Dependent personality disorder (DPD) is a personality disorder characterized by a pervasive dependence on other people and subsequent submissiveness and clinginess.
 This personality disorder is a long-term condition in which people depend on others to meet their emotional and physical needs.
 Individuals with DPD often struggle to make independent decisions and seek constant reassurance from others.
 This dependence can result in a tendency to prioritize the needs and opinions of others over their own.

+In the DSM-5-TR, dependent personality disorder is classified as a cluster C ("anxious or fearful") personality disorder.
+There was a diagnostic category for DPD in the previous revision of the International Classification of Diseases, the ICD-10; but the ICD-11 no longer has distinct diagnoses for personality disorders.

+Signs and symptoms

 People with DPD depend excessively on others for advice, decision-making and the fulfillment of other needs, as they lack confidence in their abilities, competence and judgment.
 They may thus act passively and avoid responsibilities, delegating them to others.
 Additionally, individuals with this disorder often display a pessimistic outlook, anticipating negative outcomes in various situations.
 They may also be introverted, highly sensitive to criticism, and fearful of rejection.

-They typically prefer not to be alone and may experience distress, isolation, or loneliness when separated from their support system, such as a close relationship with someone they depend on.
+They typically prefer not to be alone and may experience distress, isolation, or loneliness, when separated from their support system, such as a close relationship with someone they depend on.
 They may thus feel a need to try to obtain a new such relationship quickly.
 In order to ensure that they retain people they depend on, those with DPD are willing to meet their wishes and demands, even when it entails self-sacrifice such as letting others abuse them.
 People with DPD may also fear that expressions of disagreement or anger may result in others leaving them.

-In the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR; 2022), dependent personality disorder is classified as a cluster C ("anxious or fearful") personality disorder.
-There was a diagnostic category for DPD in the previous revision of the International classification of Diseases, ICD-10; but the ICD-11 no longer has distinct diagnoses for personality disorders.